-7.3.12 Do stakeholders support the project?
-Is the delivery agency still committed with required skills and experience?
+7.3.11 Do stakeholders support the project?
+Is the delivery agency still fully committed?

-Evidence expected Status/Ref Documented involvement of and endorsement by stakeholders, including agreed roles and responsibilities.
+Evidence expected Status/Ref Involvement of and endorsement by stakeholders, including agreed roles and responsibilities.

-7.3.13 Are benefits understood and agreed with stakeholders?
-Is there an initial plan for realising and evaluating benefits?
+7.3.12 Are benefits understood and agreed with stakeholders?
+How will these be realised and evaluated?

-Evidence expected Status/Ref Benefits clearly stated; Initial plan for realising and evaluating benefits, showing costs offset by improved quality of service and/or savings over the project's expected life; Critical success factors for the project still valid and agreed with stakeholders; An updated high-level benefits realisation strategy and benefits realisation register; and Documentation of any dis-benefits and how these will be managed.
+Evidence expected Status/Ref Benefits clearly stated; Initial plan for realising and evaluating delivery of benefits shows costs offset by improved quality of service and/or savings over the project's expected life; and Critical success factors remain valid and agreed with stakeholders.